Bihari Muslims: History

+Many Bihari Muslims migrated to West Pakistan and East Pakistan (now Bangladesh) after the partition of India in 1947.
+In the context of the 1971 war in Bangladesh, Biharis were seen as collaborators of the Pakistan Army and submitted to violence of all sorts.
+They then sought refuge in Pakistan.
+While the 1973–74 Delhi Agreement facilitated the repatriation of some refugees, only 144,800 non-Bengalis were repatriated to Pakistan, with over 258,000 left awaiting relocation.
+In Pakistan, many settled in Karachi's low-income neighborhoods such as Orangi Town, Korangi Town, Musa Colony, and others.
+However, these communities remained vulnerable, particularly during ethnic conflicts like the Qasba-Aligarh Colony Massacre in 1986.
+Repatriation efforts slowed significantly after 1982, with only 15,000 Biharis resettled in Pakistan by then.
+A brief resumption in 1993 resulted in the transfer of just 53 families before protests halted the process again.
+This has led to the issue of stranded Pakistanis in Bangladesh.
+In Bangladesh, Biharis faced legal and social barriers to citizenship.
+It was not until a 2008 Supreme Court ruling that Biharis born after 1971, or who were minors at the time, were granted Bangladeshi citizenship and voting rights.

 Distribution by district

 The following table shows the Muslim population of Bihar by district:

 Sum total of this table is 14,780,500 Muslims out of 83.0 million total population in 2001 census, hence Muslims were 16.5% of total population in Bihar.
 In 2011 census, total population grew to 103.9985 million, of which 16.9% or 17,557,809 were Muslims.
 During 2001–2011, Muslims grew by 33.433%, while non-Muslims grew by 23.537%.
 District-wise break up by religions for 2011 is not available.

 Kishanganj is the only district in Bihar with a Muslim majority.